 Top 25 Things You Must Have for Your Baby's First Month

-If you were not gifted the items on this list, you should seriously consider purchasing them.
+If you were not gifted with the items on this list, you should seriously consider purchasing them.
 Not one of these items is outrageous, but I did think there were a lot of them; I use every single one of these items daily.
-This list is no particular order of importance, but I did save the best for last!
+This list is in no particular order of importance, but I did save the best for last!

 1. Dexterous Toes